JFK - REK

 What is the cheapest New York John F Kennedy Intl Airport to Reykjavik flight route?

-Our data shows that the cheapest route for a return flight from New York John F Kennedy Intl Airport to Reykjavik cost $357 and was between New York John F Kennedy Intl Airport (JFK) and Reykjavik Keflavik Intl Airport (KEF).
-On average, the best prices are found if you fly this route.
-The average price for a return flight for this route is $357.
+The cheapest return flight from New York John F Kennedy Intl Airport to Reykjavik costs $365 on the route between New York John F Kennedy Intl Airport (JFK) and Reykjavik Keflavik Intl Airport (KEF).
+It is also the most popular route.

 What’s the cheapest day of the week to fly from New York John F Kennedy Airport to Reykjavik?